Supported actions

 • Mount an EFI partiton

-• Browse its content
+• Browse the content of the partition:

-• Via the Command Prompt
+• Via Command Prompt

-• Via the File Explorer
+• Via File Explorer

-• Unmount an EFI partition
+• Unmount the EFI partition

-It can currently perform some very basic actions, but it will get more and more advanced later in time.
+It can currently perform very basic actions, but it will get more and more advanced later in time.

-Used tools
+Required tools

-• DiskPart
+• PowerShell

 • XCopy

-Utilized to clone the entire EFI partition to the “C:\EFIPartition” directory.
+Used to clone the entire EFI partition to the “C:\EFIPartition” directory.
 This is done to make the EFI partition accessible by GUI as it would be impossible to access it just by opening the partition in File Explorer (due to admin rights-related reasons).

 Use cases

-• Clean up your EFI
+• Cleaning up your EFI

-• Add files to your EFI
+• Adding files to your EFI

-• Manage your Windows or Linux EFI folder
+• Managing Windows or Linux EFI partitions

 Application behavior